Target apologizes for data breach, retailers embrace security upgrade

 Duncan said no other members had told the NRF they had been breached.

 Executives of several other companies said over the weekend that they were not aware of breaches at their companies.
-The executives included representatives of Sears Holdings Corp, JCPenney Co, Macy's Inc and Gap Inc.
+The executives included representatives of Sears Holdings Corp (SHLD.O), JCPenney Co (JCP.N), Macy's Inc (M.N) and Gap Inc (GPS.N).

 Still, the breach was the talk of the retail conference with 29,000 attendees.
 Several speakers cited it in remarks and some tried to distance their companies from vulnerabilities.